moderntribe/square-one/README.md

 #  Tribe Square One ([1]) Development Framework

-[1] is a base development framework used by Modern Tribe when kicking off new WordPress projects.
+[1] is a development framework created by Modern Tribe for use in our WordPress projects.
 It contains a base for:

-* Our build process (node, grunt & bower) | /dev
+* Our build process (node, grunt, webpack)
 * Theme independent core functionality plugin | /content/mu-plugins
-* Core plugins (used on every project) | /content/plugins
+* Core plugin | /content/plugins/core
-* Theme (templates, markup & structure) | /content/themes/tribe-square-one
+* Core theme | /content/themes/core
-* Front-end asset structure (JS, SCSS & CSS)
+* Front-end asset structure (JS, PostCSS & CSS)

 ## Getting Started